Course code: #3090

 You will gain an understanding of data management concepts and processing of relational data with:

-Structured Query Language (SQL), the concepts of data confidentiality and security, modelling techniques to analyse contemporary finance and economics issues, and techniques that can be used to measure marketing effectiveness.
+Structured Query Language (SQL), data confidentiality and security concepts, modelling techniques to analyse contemporary finance and economics issues, and techniques that can be used to measure marketing effectiveness.

 Score at time of application | Estimated time required to reach IELTS entry score (weeks) | |||||